nathaniel-wikamulia/predictive_bi_dasboard_components/README.md

 # predictive_bi_dasboard_components

+Note:
+This project is part of my master's thesis.
+Although the script used in this project can be published, the data used for this project cannot be shared due to an agreement with the bakery not to share company-owned data.

 The scripts in this repository are scripts that are used to create a predictive BI dashboard for a bakery business.

 There are three codes in this repository: